-A high demand for a currency or a shortage in its supply will cause an increase in the price and will affect the exchange rate versus the other currencies.
+High demand for a currency or a shortage in its supply will cause an increase in the price and will affect the exchange rate versus the other currencies.

 A currency’s supply and demand are tied to a number of factors such as the country’s monetary policy, the rate of inflation, and political and economic conditions.

 This data changes frequently with the change of the economical conditions of a nation and affect directly on the demand for the currency.

 The supply of a currency is determined by the domestic demand for imports from abroad.
 When the price of a foreign currency rises, domestic goods become relatively cheaper.
 It induces foreign countries to increase their imports from the domestic country.

 As a result, the supply of foreign currency rises.